algofoogle/tt04-raybox-zero/demoboard/README.md

 ### raybox_game.py

-This is a very simple example of a game environment rendered on the raybox-zero TT04 ASIC, but driven by a host PC responding to keyboard/mouse inputs.
+You run this one on your host computer to control the TT04 demo board.
+It's a very simple example of a game environment rendered on the raybox-zero TT04 ASIC, but the host PC works out the game logic in response to keyboard/mouse inputs and offloads 3D world rendering to the TT04 demo board.

-NOTE: So far I've only tested this on Windows.
+NOTE: So far I've only tested this fully on Windows, and in a Linux VM.
+For the Linux VM, keyboard interaction is fine but mouse movements don't work properly, probably a virtualisation problem rather than a Linux problem.

 NOTE: This is intended to be used with your monitor in "portrait mode" (i.e. rotated on its side):
 *   It is best if you rotate it anti-clockwise, and ensure that `FLIPPED = False` in `raybox_game.py`